nichoth/events/README.md

     })
     bus.emit('foo', 'bar')
 })

 ```

 #### emit method
-Return a curried function if you don't pass in a second argument.
+Return a curried function if you don't pass in a second argument, and optionally cache the emit functions if `opts.memo === true`.

 ```js
 test('curry emit method', function (t) {